 - Students must complete a minimum of 30 graduate (5000 and above) level credit hours.

-- Students must earn a minimum grade of B- (2.7) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B- (2.7) in all courses that apply to the degree and must achieve a minimum cumulative GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the GPA.
+Courses taken using P+/P/F or S/U grading cannot apply to program requirements.
 No course may be taken more than twice and only one attempt will retain the credit.

 - Students must complete all credits for the degree with CU Denver/ CU Anschutz faculty.